Plea-Justice/plea-justice.github.io/Qualtrics.md

 ## The Qualtrics Survey Flow

 The participant will view the Qualtrics survey twice.
 Make sure _Prevent Ballot Box Stuffing_ is disabled in your Survey Options so that participants may view the survey more than once.
+Also disable _Save and Continue_ so that participants can be directed to the appropriate part of the survey when they return.

 Design a flow similar to the following, using an embedded data variable to track whether the participant has freshly opened the survey or if they have just viewed the simulation and are returning to complete follow-up questions.